 The Island and its people, grateful for this promotion, reciprocated the support in 1967 when the British Government tried to impose legislation on the Manx statute book outlawing Radio Caroline.
 Some fifty years on, both stations are well established and successful, each unique.
 Manx Radio: ‘The Nation's Station’ from its state of the art studios on Douglas head and with its talented team bringing news, entertainment and music to the people of the Isle of Man.
 Radio Caroline - well you are reading this so you probably know what we do.

 I met with Manx Radio in 2015 and a project was hatched.
 It was agreed that we would celebrate 50 years on air by coming together to bring Radio Caroline North back on air for a special long weekend broadcast that started with former Caroline DJ Chris Williams presenting his weekly show, Manx Radio’s Carnaby Street live from the Radio Caroline Radio ship, the Ross Revenge.
 A series of shows produced by a dedicated and resourceful Radio Caroline team consisting of Steve Silby, Dave Foster, Clive Derek and others then brought the voices, history, stories and music of the original Radio Caroline North era back onto air.
-Using Manx Radio’s MW transmitters and a dedicated web stream, the listener response was overwhelming; so much so that Manx radio kindly provided their transmitter for a series of special pop up Radio Caroline North broadcasts throughout 2016, 2017 and again this year.
+Using Manx Radio’s MW transmitters and a dedicated web stream, the listener response was overwhelming; so much so that Manx radio kindly provided their transmitter for a series of special pop up Radio Caroline North broadcasts starting in 2016 and continuing to today.